 B.A., Liberal Arts, Hampshire College (2007)

-Areas of Specialization: Atlantic Studies, Caribbean Studies, Early Modern Gender, Second Language Pedagogy, Translation Studies
+Areas of Specialization: Atlantic Studies, Caribbean Studies, Early Modern Gender, Second Language Acquisition and Digital Media, Seventeenth-Century French Culture and Literature, Translation Studies

 M.Phil.
 French, CUNY Graduate Center (2012)